mjcampagna/webpack-exploration/README.md

 $ npm install del-cli --save-dev
 ````

-This allows the deletion of files and directories, and is useful in build scripts.
+This allows the deletion of files and directories, and is useful in build scripts. `del-cli` is fully separate from Webpack, so we can use it without cluttering the configuration file that we'll be building shortly.

 Open the `package.json` file, and edit the "scripts" section to match the following.